 Since 2011 when the first release of fish was made in Kackley Springs, subsequent releases have been made at many locations in the Thatcher Reach of the Bear River.
-Figure 2 - Status of Bonneville cutthroat trout - was prepared by IDFG to illustrate their distribution prior to the implementation of the Conservation Hatchery Program and the successful increase in their distribution at many locations as of 2015.

-In spring 2015, IDFG released approximately 11,986 Bonneville cutthroat trout produced during 2014; an additional 17,365 were released in fall for a total of approximately 29,351 Bonneville cutthroat trout released in 2015.
+During 2017, IDFG released approximately 14,823 Bonneville cutthroat trout into Trout Creek, Whiskey Creek, Alder Creek, Kackley Spring, Kackley Pond, Harris Spring, and the Bear River.
+Approximately 14,701 BCT were produced during 2017 for release in 2018.
 IDFG will continue to produce Bonneville cutthroat trout at the Grace Fish Hatchery.
-Hatchery payments of \$100,000 will be made available each year through the end of the license term for implementation of this article, or acceptable alternative use.
+Hatchery payments of \$100,000 (\$133,000 of funding in 2017) will be made available each year through the end of the license term for implementation of this article, or acceptable alternative use.